uashogeschoolutrecht/datascience.hu.nl/index.md

 ## Connecting to a Workspace

 You can access a workspace using this addressing scheme `https://datascience.hu.nl/{workspace_type}/{project_name}`.
-For example, the URL for a `Jupyter` workspace running the project `addb-pm` is `https://datascience.hu.nl/jupyter/addb-pm`.
+For example, the URL for a `Jupyter` workspace running the project `foo-bar` is `https://datascience.hu.nl/jupyter/foo-bar`.

 ## Contact